 We manage investment products in the form of equities or real estate, monitoring opportunities emanating primarily from this region.
 We also invest for diversification purposes.
 On the investment banking side, we are active in capital markets, IT, and helping companies ease long-term funding needs in the form of equity, sukuk, or bonds.
 We believe in the importance of having a healthy asset management industry as a source of alternative funding because it helps intermediation.
 In this region, there is a high level of deposits, both institutional and private, and it is necessary to find opportunities to help deploy those deposits.
 The fund management and asset management industry is part of the mechanism that helps manage this objective.
-Our business model relies on two pillars, the first being investment returns out of our exposure on the stock market.
-The second pillar is investment fees.
-We generate fees that have to do with our efforts in terms of preparing opportunities, packaging them, researching them, managing them, and helping them fulfill their objectives.
+Our business model relies on two pillars, the first being investment returns out of our exposure on the stock market, investing hand-in-hand with our clients to ensure an alignment of interest; the objectives of the managers should match the objectives of the investors.
+The second pillar is investment fees; we generate fees that have to do with our efforts in terms of preparing opportunities, packaging them, researching them, managing them, and helping them fulfill their objectives.
 We are one of the top ten GCC mutual fund managers.
 The stock markets are important to us but, more importantly, they represent the underlying economies of the GCC.

 What is your analysis of the impact low oil prices has had on Kuwait and regional economies?